memes/terraform-google-f5-bigip/examples/standalone-3nic-vips/README.md

 # Standalone BIG-IP (3-NIC) with one-based FQDN

-> You are viewing a **2.x release** of the modules, which supports
+> You are viewing a **1.x release** of the modules, which supports
-> **Terraform 0.13 and 0.14** only. *For modules compatible with Terraform 0.12,
+> **Terraform 0.12** only. *For modules compatible with Terraform 0.13 and 0.14,
-> use a 1.x release.* Functionality is identical, but separate releases are
+> use a 2.x release.* Functionality is identical, but separate releases are required
-> required due to the difference in *variable validation* between Terraform 0.12
+> due to the difference in *variable validation* between Terraform 0.12 and 0.13+.
-> and 0.13+.

 This example demonstrates how to use the
 [BIG-IP module](https://registry.terraform.io/modules/memes/f5-bigip/google/latest)